NYUCCL/psiTurk/doc/install.rst

 **psiTurk** is relatively painless to install on most Linux systems since all four of the requirements listed above come installed by default in most distributions.
-If you have specific issues please update the documentation!
+If you have specific issues please help us update the documentation!

 Windows
 ~~~~~~~